JanHerca/urantiapedia/output/wikijs/en/article/Duane_Johnson/Urantia_Poets_to_Publish_Book.md

 True, we have all benefited by discussing and analyzing, in our most eloquent prose, every Urantia Book paper, passage by passage, in study groups.
 We come to understand more by reading articles and commentary in Urantia related publications and on social media.
 We learn much, but we also come away with a keener understanding that, as songwriter Stephen Stills might say, “There's something happening here, but what it is ain't exactly clear.”

-Because of this, we look to the arts to foreshadow these higher universe realities. (see [UB 48:7.23](/en/The_Urantia_Book/48#p7_23))
+Because of this, we look to the arts to foreshadow these higher universe realities. (see <a id="a54_89"></a>[UB 48:7.23](/en/The_Urantia_Book/48#p7_23))

 The poet in each of us seems to intuitively know that words cannot adequately convey spiritual ideas, ideals, and meanings.
 This is why I have come to think of poetry as an attempt to articulate the ineffable.
-Poets use symbolic and metaphorical language in an effort to lift our human type of mind up to the level of cosmic mind so as to better comprehend “the enhanced realities Of time and the more enduring realities of eternity.” ([UB 101:9.8](/en/The_Urantia_Book/101#p9_8))
+Poets use symbolic and metaphorical language in an effort to lift our human type of mind up to the level of cosmic mind so as to better comprehend “the enhanced realities Of time and the more enduring realities of eternity.” (<a id="a56_436"></a>[UB 101:9.8](/en/The_Urantia_Book/101#p9_8))

 Toward this end, Byron Belitsos in 1982 published _Ardent Ascent_, a collection of poetry by poets whose lives have been touched and inspired by _The Urantia Book_.